martin-ger/esp32_ethernet_router/README.md

 ## Use Cases

 - **Home lab gateway** — connect a wired lab segment to a WiFi network without a dedicated router
-- **Travel router** — bridge hotel or shared WiFi to a private wired LAN with NAT and firewall
-- **Isolated test network** — provide controlled Internet access to a bench with optional kill-switch VPN
+- **Isolated test network** — provide controlled Internet access to an IoT net segment protected by ACLs
 - **Transparent monitoring tap** — capture and inspect all traffic on the wired segment in Wireshark without any client changes
 - **WPA2-Enterprise bridge** — give plain devices access to a corporate WiFi that requires 802.1X authentication
+- **VPN Gateway** — connect a LAN segment upstream via a protected VPN tunnel
 - **Routed segment (no NAT)** — operate as a pure IP router, forwarding traffic between the WiFi uplink and the Ethernet segment without address translation

 ---